prvsousa/yubikey-ca/README.md

 * `./scriptyk crl`

-## Encryption and Decryption with ECC

-### Example with Charles and Denis, being Charles the owner of the yubikey
+### For manually creation of a communication between Charles and Denis, being Charles the owner of the yubikey and self-sign the certificate

 Generate private key of Charles